rramana0306/Naperville-Angular/README.md

  # Naperville-Angular
 Website that gives us information about Happenings in Naperville from the JSON file and the DB.
+Install the XAMPP server.
+Run the Tomcat, MySql server from the XAMPP server .
+If the MySql server is not starting up from XAMPP server, then make sure that other instances of the MySql server is completely shutdown.
+The PHP files must be placed in the htdocs folder in the XAMPP installation folder.